arch111arch/fire-water-and-ice-game/README.md

 ![The GameBoard](/fwi_screenshot1.PNG)

-  - The human player has icons for Gold, Diamonds and a Shield, when equipped.
+  - The human player has icons for Gold, Diamonds and a Shield.
+Both gold and diamond is followed by a number that shows the current amount the player has.
   - Each card has an orb at the bottom.
 They mirror what the computer and player chooses each Turn of the game.
 These are greyed out at the start of each Turn.

 #### Rock, Paper & Scissors

 ![The Logo of the site](/fwi_choices.PNG)

 - The player makes a choice by clicking on on the the three orbs.
   - The result of who won the Turn is displayed in the middle of the screen.
 The Score for the Turn is visible as a large number just below each card.
 - When a player has won 3 Turns, he wins that Round.
-Depending on who won, a popup appears with inforative text.
+Depending on who won, a popup appears with informative text.
   - Then the next Round begins when the player clicks the screen.
-  -

 ![The player won the Round](/fwi_playerwon.PNG)![The computer won the Round](/fwi_compwon.PNG)

 #### The Loot System

 Each Round the player will get loot from a random list.
 This can be a life, gold, a diamond o a shield.
 The item is added to the players inventory and visible in the card.
 If the player allready has a Shield, the generator rolls again.

 The computer has a 50% chance of Lifesteal when it wins.
 If that happens, the player loosses 1 life and the computer gains 1 life.

-However, if the player has a Shield equipped and the player wind the Round, that life is saved and the Shield is disscarded.
+However, if the player has a Shield equipped when the computer wins the Round, that life is saved and the Shield is discarded.

 #### The Shop

-By clicking the shop-button at any time during play, the player opens the Shop-window.
+By clicking the green-bordered shop-button at any time during play, the player opens the Shop-window.
 ![The Shop](/fwi_shop.PNG)

-Here the player can buy a Lifepotion to get an extra-life or a Shield, given he do not allready have one, by clicking on the icon.
+Here the player can buy a Lifepotion to get more lives or a Shield, given he do not allready have one, by clicking on the icon.
-They can only be bought if sufficient gold has been found as a loot-drop.
+Items in the shop can only be bought if sufficient gold has been found as a loot-drop.

 #### The rules of the Game
 As a game of chance, winning is based on Luck.
 Choose one of the 3 choices and hope for the best.